J. Tune Entertainment: J. Tune Entertainment and JYP Entertainment's fusion

-Both sides revealed, ‘JYPE’s shareholders had the same suggestion as Rain’s, and the proposal accepted after a review.’
+Both sides revealed, 'JYPE's shareholders had the same suggestion as Rain's, and the proposal accepted after a review.'

-JYPE expressed, ‘In the future, Rain will be able to freely and actively promote himself with the best support behind him.
-In the last three years, Rain has gained a lot of experience, which would create a strong and positive synergy between both.’
+JYPE expressed, 'In the future, Rain will be able to freely and actively promote himself with the best support behind him.
+In the last three years, Rain has gained a lot of experience, which would create a strong and positive synergy between both.'

 Subsidiaries

 J. Tune Camp

 J. Tune Camp, a former J. Tune Entertainment subsidiary, was an independent music record label based in South Korea.
 Founded in 2009 by J. Tune Entertainment, the record label roster of artists included MBLAQ.
 Founded in 2009 by J. Tune Entertainment, J. Tune Camp debuted their first artists, MBLAQ, in October 2009.
 Following the merger of J. Tune Entertainment with JYP Entertainment on December 27, 2010, J. Tune Camp stated in an interview with Newsen on January 3, 2011, that "J. Tune Camp and J. Tune Entertainment are separate corporate bodies" and that the merger of J. Tune Entertainment and JYP Entertainment will not affect the label.
 It also stated that MBLAQ will not be seen as part of JYP Entertainment.
-On February, 2017, G.O wrote a letter to fans, hinting the closing of J.Tune Camp.
+In February 2017, G.O wrote a letter to fans, hinting the closing of J.Tune Camp.

 Allkpop has confirmed the dissipation of the label, said "J.Tune Camp has basically dissipated.
 All the managers left, and Mad Town has signed with another label.
 They don't even have a celebrity that can promote, so it won't be able to be a company."